dev-arvin-10/newborn-tracker-legal/terms-of-service.md

 ## Contact

-For questions about these terms, contact: support@newborntracker.app
+For questions about these terms, contact: devarvin10@gmail.com